Blackbit Data Director Bundle

 changes

-The changes#<fieldName> selector can be used to ompare the current value of a certain field to a previous time.
-For example changes#name will return a JSON object
+The changes#<fieldName> selector can be used to compare the current value of an object to a previous time or draft version.

 {